chainwayxyz/clementine-cli/docs/deposit.md

 3. **Monitor status** - Track the bridging process
 4. **Recovery (if needed)** - Recover funds if bridging fails

+> [!IMPORTANT]
+> The `RECOVERY_TAPROOT_ADDRESS` and the `DEPOSIT_ADDRESS` are different.
+The `RECOVERY_TAPROOT_ADDRESS` will belong to your Clementine wallet to be able to perform deposit specific signing operations in case the deposit fails, whereas `DEPOSIT_ADDRESS` is the address that the deposited BTC funds are sent to.
+Your `RECOVERY_TAPROOT_ADDRESS` is used when creating the `DEPOSIT_ADDRESS` to make sure should the deposit fails, you can recover your funds back to your `CLAIM_ADDRESS`.
 ## Step 1: Generate Deposit Address

 **TWO-DEVICE PROCESS:**